nowcommunity/nowdatabase/documentation/user_rights.md

 Any user can view the details of a locality.

-FRONTEND ONLY: Users with the **EditRestricted** role can edit **their own** localities, but cannot create localities.
-This only means that the button to edit shows up in the frontend, the user cannot actually edit anything because the backend doesn't allow it.

 Creating or updating a locality requires the **Admin** or **EditUnrestricted** roles.

 Deleting a locality requires the **Admin** or **EditUnrestricted** roles.

+NOTE: Users with the **EditRestricted** role should only be able to create or update localities which are in the same project with the user.
+Otherwise they have reading rights only.

+Current behaviour:

+- Users with the **EditRestricted** role can access the edit view in **their own** localities, but sending the PUT request to the backend fails because the role doesn't have permissions.

 ## Species